saptarshibasu/azure-study/README.md

     * `Microsoft.Storage/storageAccounts`
     * `Microsoft.Network/networkInterfaces`
 * If a parameter doesn't have a default value and isn't specified in the parameter file, the template execution will prompt to provide a value
+* string or object parameters can be marked as secure.
+The value of a secure parameter isn't saved to the deployment history and isn't logged
+* Instead of putting a secure value (like a password) directly in template or parameter file, the value can be retrieved from an Azure Key Vault during a deployment by referencing the key vault and secret in the parameter file

 ## Azure Event Hub